Building the Antora Documentation Site Locally

 # ... other sources

-Use this for: * Local development and testing * Faster builds (no cloning needed) * Offline development * Working with uncommitted changes
+Use this for: * Local development and testing * Faster builds (no cloning needed) * Working with uncommitted changes

 Advantages: * Faster builds (uses local files directly) * Works offline * Reflects your current working directory state * Better for iterative development